-If you invite Angelina Jolie to your wedding, you have to invite Brad but do you have to invite ALL 30 or 50 of their kids?
-You have to invite your mom but do you have to invite your mom's boyfriend?
+If you invite Angelina Jolie to your wedding, you have to invite Brad but do you have to invite all 30 or 50 of their kids?
+Does your boss's live-in boyfriend get an invite?
 Unless you're a Rockafeller, you can't invite everybody you've ever met to your wedding, so here's how to cut your guest list--without offending.

 Is it rude not to invite kids?

 No, and in fact many weddings are not appropriate for young children.
 However, this can be tricky because in some families, weddings are more like a family reunion.
 Even if you just address the invitation to the parents, some people will assume their kids are invited too, so you'll have to spread the word.
 No matter what you decide, keep it universal to avoid hurt feelings: either no kids at all, or everybody can bring their kids.

 Do I have to invite my sister's beau?